Shreyasc27/KotlinNotes/Section_5_OO&KotlinClassesFunctionsInheritance.md

 * Kotlin inforces its visibility rules at Compile time.

-### 36. Declaring Classes and USing Constructors in Kotlin
+### 36. Declaring Classes and Using Constructors in Kotlin

 * All classes are `Public` & `Final` by default.